Kaholo/kaholo-plugin-pytest/README.md

       }
     }

-And after toggling the code switch on parameter "Environment Variables" one my then use this code:
+And after toggling the code switch on parameter "Environment Variables" one may then use this code:

     kaholo.execution.configuration.envs

 ### Parameter: Fail Action if Test Fails
 If the Kaholo Action, and in turn potentially the pipeline should fail should any pytest test fail, or more precisely if pytest completes with a return value of 1 instead of 0, enable this parameter.
 Otherwise the Kaholo Action will simply report the pytest results, including a count of tests that failed and passed, and in Kaholo Executions the action will end with status `success`.

-### Parameter: Alternative Docker Image
+### Parameter: Python Docker Image
 Every pytest project requires a specific Python version that is probably no the default specified in file `consts.json`.
 The plugin can not work properly with any arbitrary Python image.
 It is suggested to use the official python images found on [Docker Hub](https://hub.docker.com/_/python).
 For example `python:3.7.17`, `python:3.8.18`, or `python:3.10.13`.
 Selecting the precise version of python to use is essential.

 Failing to specify the correct image or specifying none at all typically results in errors such these: